jmamath/DT1822/README.md

 # DT1822
 ## Context
 This is a project I have worked on after attending probai https://probabilistic.ai/.
-I validated a PhD level course in probabilistic artificial intelligence.
-The project is available by looking at *dt8122_probabilistic_ai_2019.pdf*
+I validated a PhD level course (7.5 credits) from Norwegian University of Science and Technology (NTNU) in probabilistic artificial intelligence.
+The project is available by looking at *dt8122_probabilistic_ai_2019.pdf*.

 I had a month (12 June to 12 July) to implement two generative models on multiple datasets, and try to improve their performance.
 Check the report *report.pdf*